 Note that these conditions are not mutually exclusive.
-It’s common that patients with moderate to severe acne will often have some combination of PIH and PIE, and unfortunately, sometimes acne scars present in combination.
+Commonly, patients with moderate to severe acne will often have some combination of PIH and PIE, and unfortunately, sometimes acne scars present in combination.

 What Is PIE and How Does It Form?

-Post-Inflammatory erythema (PIE) are the red spots that form in the area where pimples and pustules (inflammatory acne) used to be present.
-They are macules, a change in color from skin color to pink or red and aren’t elevated or depressed.
+Post-Inflammatory erythema (PIE) is the red spots that form in the area where pimples and pustules (inflammatory acne) used to be present.
+They are macules, a change in color from skin color to pink or red, and aren’t elevated or depressed.
 PIE is not acne-specific, as it can occur in response to any inflammatory process in the skin.
-PIE is essentially a vascular problem - and the cause of redness is simply in the blood vessels that have become more visible.
+PIE is primarily a vascular problem – and the cause of redness is simply in the blood vessels that have become more visible.

 How Do You Treat PIE?

-Patients with chronic acne will often have various signs of acne, either scarring, post-inflammatory hyperpigmentation (PIH) or post-inflammatory erythema (PIE) to some degree.
+Patients with chronic acne will often have various signs of acne, either scarring, post-inflammatory hyperpigmentation (PIH), or post-inflammatory erythema (PIE) to some degree.
 Many treatments overlap, but the key is to treat the acne first.
 Treating the after-effects without treating the acne is not as effective, as new acne may cause further damage anyway.
-In terms of treating PIE, no treatment is a legitimate option as most cases of post-inflammatory erythema are self-limiting, and will fade away over time.
+In terms of managing PIE, no treatment is a legitimate option as most cases of post-inflammatory erythema are self-limiting and will fade away over time.
 However, there are treatment options available to help remove them faster: